mpusz/wg21-papers/src/2982R0_std_quantity_as_a_numeric_type.md

 When dealing with equations involving physical constants, they often occur more than once in an expression.
 Such a constant may appear both in a numerator and denominator of a quantity equation.
-As we know from fundamental physics, we can simplify such an expression by striking a constant out of the equation.
+As we know from fundamental physics, we can simplify such an expression by simply striking a constant out of the equation.
 Supporting such behavior allows a faster runtime performance and often a better precision of the resulting value.

 ### Physical constants as units